aubreymoore/InsectWingbeat/README.md

 ## Hardware

-The sensor is just a miniature solar cell connected to a small transformer which removes the DC component of the waveform.
-Output from the sensor was connected to a Raspberry Pi 3+ single board computer using a CableCreation USB sound adaptor.
+The sensor is just a miniature solar cell connected to a small transformer which removes the DC component of the waveform (Fig. 1).
+Output from the sensor was connected to a Raspberry Pi 3+ single board computer using a CableCreation USB sound adaptor (Fig.2).

 ## Software